Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Experiments

 \subsection{Implementation Details and Setups}

 We build our model on CLIP-B/16~\cite{radford2021learning}.
-During pre-training, we optimize the visual-text prompt, while in fine-tuning, we adjust the last four blocks of the image and text encoders.
-For competing models, we use either public implementations or re-train them on our datasets.
-We use 80\% of each dataset for training and 20\% for testing.
-To ensure content independence in datasets with synthetic distortions, training and testing sets are split by reference images.
-For more details, please refer to the Appendix.
+During pre-training, we optimize the visual-text prompt, while in fine-tuning, only the \textbf{last four blocks} of the image and text encoders are trained.
+For competing models, we use public results or re-train them under our setup.
+Each dataset is split into 80\%/20\% for training and testing, with splits based on reference images to ensure content independence in datasets with synthetic distortions.
+To ensure robustness, we report the median performance across ten random splits.
+All experiments are run on four NVIDIA RTX3090 GPUs.

-\textbf{Meta Pre-training Stage.} We pre-train on TID2013~\cite{ponomarenko2015image} and KADID-10K~\cite{lin2019kadid}, which contain extensive distortion information.
+\textbf{Meta-Prompt Pre-training.} We pre-train on TID2013~\cite{ponomarenko2015image} and KADID-10K~\cite{lin2019kadid} dataset, which contain extensive distortion information.
 We set the learning rates $\alpha$ and $\beta$ to 1e-4 and 1e-2, and train for 50 epochs using Adam~\cite{kingma2014adam}.

-\textbf{Fully Supervised Setting.} For fully supervised training, we randomly crop each input image into 10 patches of $224 \times 224$ resolution and train the model for 9 epochs using AdamW~\cite{loshchilov2017decoupled}.
+\textbf{Fully Supervised Learning Setting.} We randomly crop each input image into 10 patches of $224 \times 224$ resolution and train the model for 9 epochs using AdamW~\cite{loshchilov2017decoupled}.
 The learning rate is ${5 \times 10^{-6}}$, with a scheduler over 9 decay epochs.
 The batch size is 16 for LIVEC and 128 for KonIQ.

-\textbf{Few-Shot Learning Setting.} In the few-shot setting, we train GRMP-IQA with 50, 100, or 200 samples from 80\% of the training images, following the CoOp~\cite{zhou2022learning} schedule.
-The $\lambda$ parameter is set to 5.
+\textbf{Few-Shot Learning Setting.} In the few-shot setting, we follow the approach in a previous study~\cite{srinath2024learning} to train our GRMP-IQA model using randomly selected subsets of 50, 100, and 200 samples from the training set.
+The regularization weight $\lambda$ is fixed at 5, and the training hyperparameters are set according to the schedule proposed by CoOp~\cite{zhou2022learning}.